-Citizens of the countries of the EU/EEA going on Exchange within the frame of the Erasmus+ Programme do not have to apply for a student visa for their stay in the country.
+Citizens of the countries of the EU/EEA going on a mobility within the frame of the Erasmus+ Programme do not have to apply for a student visa for their stay in the country.

-If a student is a citizen of a country that is not in the EU/EEA, or if a student realizes his study abroad in a country outside the EU/EEA which requires a visa, he/she might be obliged to apply for a visa.
+If a student is a citizen of a country that is not in the EU/EEA, or if a student realizes his mobility in a country outside the EU/EEA which requires a visa, s/he might be obliged to apply for a visa.
 More information can be found at the respective embassies.

-It is the responsibility of every student to ensure corresponding insurance valid for the destination where student will spend the study abroad.
+It is the responsibility of every student to ensure corresponding insurance valid for the mobility destination.

 The European Health Insurance Card (EHIC) ensures his/her holder an access to medically necessary, state-provided healthcare during a temporary stay in any of the EU/EEA countries, under the same conditions and at the same cost as people insured in that country.